Relative Nakayama-Zariski decomposition and minimal models of generalized pairs: Preliminaries

 for some $F\geq 0$ that is exceptional over $X_1'$.

-Since $D_1$ is a limit of movable$/U$ divisors, $D_1$ is also a limit of movable$/X_1'$ divisors.
+Since $D_1$ is a movable$/U$ divisor, $D_1'$ is a movable$/X_1'$ divisor.
 Thus for any very general $\psi$-exceptional curve $C$, $D_1\cdot C\geq 0$.
 By the general negativity lemma \cite[Lemma 3.3]{Bir12}, $-F\geq 0$.
 Thus $F=0$, and $\psi$ cannot be a $D_1$-negative extremal contraction, a contradiction.
 Thus $\phi$ only contains flips. \end{proof}